tomvlk/maillurker/README.rst

 * User system: You can optional enable the authentication required command in the settings.
 This will require an authenticated user in order to use the catcher.

+* Social Authentication: Allows your users to authenticate with social authentication.
+This can be really useful when your company uses Google for Domains, you can easily allow the specific domain to be allowed.

+* REST Api: Allows you and (optional) your users to create awesome integrations for creating filters, rules and reading several data from the lurker.

 Similar projects
 ----------------